ally-Y06/cs-2450/assignments/journal.md

 //8-28-25//
 I got my Github repo set up and ready for class.
-I've also been trying to figure out the grader on Github for 3005.
+I've also been trying to figure out the grader on Github for 3005. -edit- I got it working